-After World War II, it did not take long for the courts to recognize the injustice of the common law rule that required a claimant to prove which defendant caused what damages in those cases where independent acts resulted in indivisible harm.
-The result of such recognition was to subject multiple tortfeasors to the rule of joint and several liability, not only in concerted action and common duty cases, but in all cases where the conduct of multiple defendants resulted in indivisible harm.
-In addition, once joint and several liability was more generally recognized, it was only a short time before the courts were petitioned to permit contribution among this newly defined group of joint tortfeasors, something that also had not been allowed earlier when joint and several liability was so restricted.
+It did not take long for the courts to recognize the injustice of a common law rule that required a claimant to prove which defendant caused what damages in cases where due to the nature of the injuries, it was not practicable to do so.
+As a result of this recognition, multiple tortfeasors were subjected to the rule of joint and several liability, not only in concerted action and common duty cases, but in cases where the conduct of multiple defendants resulted in indivisible harm.
+In addition, as joint and several liability became more generally recognized, the courts were petitioned to permit contribution among this newly defined group of joint tortfeasors, something that had been generally denied earlier when joint and several liability was more restricted.
 It was largely the refusal of the courts to accede to this request that led to the need for legislation to rectify what one torts scholar observed to be an "obvious lack of sense and justice in a rule that permitted the entire burden of a loss, for which two defendants were equally, unintentionally responsible, to be shouldered onto one alone, according to the accident of a successful levy of execution, the existence of liability insurance, the plaintiff's whim or spite, or his collusion with the other wrongdoer, while the latter goes scot free."
-However, the legislation that ensued varied in many respects.
+However, the legislation that ensued differed in many significant respects.